dhellmann/commandlineapp/docs/source/PyMagArticle/index.rst

 Future Work
 -----------

-I have been using **CommandLineApp** in my own work for several years now, and continue to find ways to enhance it.
+I have been using :class:`CommandLineApp` in my own work for several years now, and continue to find ways to enhance it.
 The two primary features I would still like to add are the ability to print the help for a command in formats other than plain text, and automatic type conversion for arguments.

-It is difficult to prepare attractive printed documentation from plain text help output like what is produced by the current version of **CommandLineApp**.
+It is difficult to prepare attractive printed documentation from plain text help output like what is produced by the current version of :class:`CommandLineApp`.
 Parsing the text output directly is not necessarily straightforward, since the embedded help may contain characters or patterns that would confuse a simple parser.
 A better solution is to use the option data gathered by introspection to generate output in a format such as DocBook, which could then be converted to PDF or HTML using other tool sets specifically designed for that purpose.
 There is a prototype of a program to create DocBook output from an application class, but it is not robust enough to be released - yet.

-**CommandLineApp** is based on the older option parsing module, **getopt**, rather than the new **optparse**.
+:class:`CommandLineApp` is based on the older option parsing module, **getopt**, rather than the new **optparse**.
 This means it does not support some of the newer features available in **optparse**, such as type conversion for arguments.
-Type conversion could be added to **CommandLineApp** by inferring the types from default values for arguments.
+Type conversion could be added to :class:`CommandLineApp` by inferring the types from default values for arguments.
 The **OptionDef** already discovers default values, but they are not used.
 The ``OptionDef.invoke()`` method needs to be updated to look at the default for an option before calling the option handler.
 If the default is a type object, it can be used to convert the incoming argument.
 If the default is a regular object, the type of the object can be determined using ``type()``.
 Then, once the type is known, the argument can be converted.

 Conclusion
 ~~~~~~~~~~

 I hope this article encourages you to think about your command line programs in a different light, and to treat them as first class objects.
 Using inheritance to share code is so common in other areas of development that it is hardly given a second thought in most cases.
-As has been shown with the **SQLiteAppBase** programs, the same technique can be just as powerful when applied to building command line programs, saving development time and testing effort as a result.  **CommandLineApp** has been used as the foundation for dozens of types of programs, and could be just what you need the next time you have to write a new command line program.
+As has been shown with the **SQLiteAppBase** programs, the same technique can be just as powerful when applied to building command line programs, saving development time and testing effort as a result.  :class:`CommandLineApp` has been used as the foundation for dozens of types of programs, and could be just what you need the next time you have to write a new command line program.